While many executor tasks can wait for a calmer and less stressful time, there are a few things you should do right away:

 If the decedent was a veteran, the executor should contact the VA as soon as possible, in order to potentially have them participate in and fund certain funeral activities and expenses (see Veterans).
 Your funeral director can coordinate this.

 You will need several official death certificates for various government agencies, banks, etc. By far the easiest way to get these certificates is to request them via the funeral home or crematory at the time they file the original.
 You will have to pay $10-20 per certificate, and you will likely need at least 10 copies.
 If you later need additional copies, it can be quite painful to get them, so better to order too many than not enough.

 If you do find yourself needing additional copies later on, see Task: Order death certificates for your state's specific instructions.
 Alternately, you can find an appropriate state authority yourself via the CDC, and you may even get more personalized service from the local county in which the death occurred.

 Ideally, you already have a copy of the will, and know how to obtain the signed original.
 Get it, and keep it safe.

 If you don't know where the will is, and the decedent had a personal lawyer, ask the lawyer if he or she has it.
+If the decedent lived in Louisiana, you can check with the Louisiana registry of wills; in Puerto Rico you can check with ODIN.
 You may also be able to find the will in the decedent's personal files; see also Accessing Safe Deposit Boxes.

 If there is no will, the deceased is considered to have died "intestate", and things will be a little more complicated.
 Each state has its own rules for determining who will inherit in such cases, and who should serve as executor.
 While you may want the help of a lawyer to get appointed as the executor, you may also want to use an Affidavit of Heirship to attest your relationship, and therefore your right to inherit ... and if the estate is small enough, bypass probate entirely.